ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/04b-prog-preliminaries.md

 We will demonstrate this translation for Python, Java, and Haskell.

 In the following sections, we will introduce fundamental programming concepts and, where applicable, specify the pseudocode conventions we use.
-For example, the following function written in pseudocode calculates the factorial of $n$:
+For example, the following function is written in our pseudocode calculates the factorial of $n$:

     function fact(n: int) -> int:
         res = 1